Event terms and conditions

 For any problems or queries about your booking, whether past, present or prospective, please speak to the relevant contact.

 If booking through a third-party ticketing provider, you may be required to pay at the time of reservation via a secure payment processor.
 For the majority of our events, payments are to be made directly to the IES, where options will be made clear on the event registration form.
 In general, credit or debit card payments can be made over the phone.
-We accept all cards except American Express.
+We accept all major cards.
 Requests for invoices may be made for certain events but are subject to approval and timing, as below.

 Failure to pay for any event booking within the stated term may result in your reservation being withdrawn and re-released.
 If you require additional time to make a payment, please speak to the relevant contact immediately.
 This does not guarantee an extension will be granted.